 Signs of bears

 This sign at Rainbow Park is quite encouraging – if you are looking to find bears.
 Makes it seem like they are regulars.
 But alas, none to be seen sunbathing on the beach.
 So after another brief stop to take in the beautiful scenery, we hopped on our bikes to complete our tour and cycle back to the Fairmont.
-And just when we though that was as close as we would get to a bear, we saw this:
+And just when we thought that was as close as we would get to a bear, we saw this:

 This cycle path has “I was here” written all over it, in bear writing.
-Apparently this is what bear droppings look like.
+Apparently, this is what bear droppings look like.
 Especially surprising to the German in me; Germans refer to liquorice as “Bärendreck” (bear droppings).
 There’s your cultural insight for the day 🙂

 We completed our tour with a very scenic ride along the golf course with Whistler and Blackcomb mountains in the backdrop.

 To be fair, this tour is definitely on the leisure side of things, not the full-on mountain bike fitness challenge, and thus also suitable for people with a lower level of fitness, or those that prefer having a recreational few hours of casual cycling with plenty of opportunity to take in the scenery and enjoy nature at a slow pace.
-There are no real mountains involved – there is a bit of downhill in a residential neighbourhood, but the track around the lake is flat and only before you reach the lake and at the end of the tour there are short bits where you need to go slightly uphill.
+There are no real mountains involved – there is a bit of downhill in a residential neighbourhood, but the track around the lake is flat and only before you reach the lake, and at the end of the tour there are short bits where you need to go slightly uphill.

 If you’re looking for a more adrenaline-fuelled mountain biking adventure, this won’t be your chosen tour, but you could go downhill mountain biking in Whistler Mountain Bike Park that ends right in Whistler Village, or choose one of the more challenging tours offered by Whistler Eco Tours.

 I’m almost sad that my next trip to Whistler will be in the wintertime.
-I am sure the snowboardingwill be great, but I have gotten to know Whistler as a summertime destination and really liked it.
+I am sure the snowboarding will be great, but I have gotten to know Whistler as a summertime destination and really liked it.

 Getting to Whistler